-DESIGNER OR ‘AL NATURALE’
+DESIGNER West Coast Garden OR ‘AL NATURALE’

 Forget having a lawn, please!!
-The Pet peeve I have is going to seaside towns where everyone has a horrible patch of dry, brown lawn at their empty holiday house just for their pooches and kids to run around on once or twice a year.
-A lawn needs watering and mowing and most folks on holiday don’t like doing this at all and so lawns creep into neighbouring wetlands and fynbos areas where the soil retains more moisture, where soon they choke out all the myriad of indigenous plants growing there.
+My pet peeve is going to seaside towns where everyone has a horrible patch of dry, brown lawn at their empty holiday house.
+Their pooches and kids only run around it once or twice a year.
+A lawn needs regular watering and mowing.
+Most folks on holiday don’t like doing lawn maintenance at all.
+Moreover, lawns creep into neighbouring wetlands and Fynbos areas where the soil retains more moisture.
+Soon, they choke out the myriad of indigenous plants growing there.

 WOOD, STONE, SHELLS

-When establishing a new garden by the beach, the first thing to do is plant fast-growing groundcovers and scrambling plants to stabilise the shifting sand.
-Most of these are used to being ripped apart by strong winds and so propagate very easily from cuttings.
+When establishing a new garden by the beach, you will need to deal with shifting sand.
+Therefore, the first thing to do is to plant fast-growing groundcovers and scrambling plants.
+Since these plants cover soil quickly, they will stabilise the shifting sand.
+Most of these groundcovers are used to being ripped apart by strong winds.
+Therefore, they propagate very easily from cuttings.
 Good choices are Carpobrotus dimidiates and edulis, Scaevola plumeri, Arctotis auirculata and stoechadifolia flower with bright lemon yellow to bright orange blooms as well as Gazania rigens with its black striped markings.

 WINDBREAKS & SUCCULENTS

 Good trees for buffering the wind are the Dune Guarrie (Euclea racemosa), the Wild Olive (Olea europea subsp.
 Africana), Salix hirsuta, the iconic Milkwood (Sideroxylon inerme) and the Camphor bush (Tarchonanthus camphoratus).
 Scrambling shrubs that grow big enough to buffer the wind are Chrysanthemoides incana and monilifera, Metalasia muricata, Rhus crenata, Brachyleana discolour.

 PERENNIALS & BULBS

 Keep what you put together to a limited selection and combine the simplicity of white and pastel colours with natural materials.
-Wicker and the new range of plastic wicker outdoor furniture work well for the beach house feel, combined with hard-wearing canvas materials for sun shades, windscreens, day beds and chair cushions.
+Wicker and the new range of plastic wicker outdoor furniture work well for the beach house feel.
+Combine these with hard-wearing canvas materials for sun shades, windscreens, day beds and chair cushions.

-Forget the little twirly seagull on the gate, leave your slip slops on or off and let the real seagulls and smell of the sea into your heart at your seaside getaway.
-If you like the beautiful beach house images pictured in this blog and you want to visit this piece of paradise, then research the Perfect Hideaways website of their Churchhaven accommodation choices.
+Forget the little twirly seagull on the gate.
+Leave your slip slops on or off and let the real seagulls and smell of the sea into your heart at your seaside getaway.
+If you like the beautiful beach house images pictured in this blog and want to visit this piece of paradise, research the Perfect Hideaways website for their Churchhaven accommodation choices.